tenzir/tenzir/web/docs/tql2/operators/load_tcp.md

 ## Examples

+### Listen for incoming Syslog over TCP

-Listen on all network interfaces, parsing each individual connection as syslog.
+Listen on all network interfaces, parsing each individual connection as syslog:

 ```tql
 load_tcp "0.0.0.0:8090" { read_syslog }
 ```

-Connect to a remote endpoint and parse the response as JSON:
+### Connect to a remote endpoint and read JSON

 ```tql
 // We know that there is only one connection, so we do not specify a pipeline.
 load_tcp "example.org:8090", connect=true
 read_json
 ```

+### Listen on localhost with TLS enabled

 Wait for connections on localhost with TLS enabled, parsing incoming JSON streams according to the schema `"my_schema"`, forwarding no more than 20 events